ncsa/Delta_doc/docs/source/user_guide/software.rst

       #.
 Enter your **NCSA** password and complete the Duo MFA.
 Note, the terminal will not show your password (or placeholder symbols such as asterisks [*]) as you type.

          .. warning::
             If there is a conda environment active when you log into Delta, deactivate it before you continue.
-You will know you have an active conda environment if your terminal prompt has a parenthetical piece prepended to it, like these examples:
+You will know you have an active conda environment if your terminal prompt has a environment name in parentheses prepended to it, like these examples:

             .. code-block::